jesudasjoseph/cob-finance-tracker/README.md

 # cob-business-finance-tracker
-A business finance tracker for freshman student in the college of business at Oregon State University
+A business finance tracker for freshman students in the college of business at Oregon State University.